Musical theatre: Show Boat and the Great Depression

 Still, a few creative teams began to build on Show Boat's innovations.
-Of Thee I Sing (1931), a political satire by the Gershwins, was the first musical awarded the Pulitzer Prize.
-As Thousands Cheer (1933), a revue by Irving Berlin and Moss Hart in which each song or sketch was based on a newspaper headline, marked the first Broadway show in which an African-American, Ethel Waters, starred alongside white actors.
+Of Thee I Sing (1931), a political satire by the Gershwins, was the first musical awarded the Pulitzer Prize.1944 Pulitzer awards, Pulitzer.org, accessed July 7, 2012 As Thousands Cheer (1933), a revue by Irving Berlin and Moss Hart in which each song or sketch was based on a newspaper headline, marked the first Broadway show in which an African-American, Ethel Waters, starred alongside white actors.
 Waters' numbers included "Supper Time", a woman's lament for her husband who has been lynched.
 The Gershwins' Porgy and Bess (1935) featured an all African-American cast and blended operatic, folk and jazz idioms.
 The Cradle Will Rock (1937), directed by Orson Welles, was a highly political pro-union piece that, despite the controversy surrounding it, ran for 108 performances.
 Rodgers and Hart's I'd Rather Be Right (1937) was a political satire with George M. Cohan as President Franklin D. Roosevelt, and Kurt Weill's Knickerbocker Holiday depicted New York City's early history while good-naturedly satirizing Roosevelt's good intentions.

 The motion picture mounted a challenge to the stage.
 Silent films had presented only limited competition, but by the end of the 1920s, films like The Jazz Singer could be presented with synchronized sound.
 "Talkie" films at low prices effectively killed off vaudeville by the early 1930s.
 Despite the economic woes of the 1930s and the competition from film, the musical survived.
 In fact, it continued to evolve thematically beyond the gags and showgirls musicals of the Gay Nineties and Roaring Twenties and the sentimental romance of operetta, adding technical expertise and the fast-paced staging and naturalistic dialogue style led by director George Abbott.